-USB-C Re-timer control (like Firmware Load, USB-C configuration) handling depends on the number of $I^2C$ ports available on the PD controller.
+USB-C Re-timer control (like Firmware Load, USB-C configuration) handling depends on the number of I^2C ports available on the PD controller.

-If the PD controller has two $I^2C$ ports then PCH PMC will handle the Re-timer and PD controller, but if the PD controller has three or more $I^2C$ ports then PCH PMC will handle only PD controller.
+If the PD controller has two I^2C ports then PCH PMC will handle the Re-timer and PD controller, but if the PD controller has three or more I^2C ports then PCH PMC will handle only PD controller.
 Re-timers can be handled by PD controller.

-SMLink1 is recommended to run at 100 KHz when used for USB-C purposes.
+SMLink1 should be run at 400 kHz when used for USB-C purposes.